Hiasat/trex-genetic-deeplearning/README.md

 - constant.py contains contsant variables

 #### Todos
- - Do more analyzing to make sure it converges to the optimal solution.
+ - Do more analyzing to make sure it always converges to the optimal solution.
- - Add birds into the game.
+ - Do better randomization

 #### Libraries used
 - Tensorflow